johnthomsonn/todo_original/react-frontend/README.md

 # React front end

 ### Todo
--better validation in sign up
+- refactor signup/sign in scss to use mixins